gvwilson/thirdbit/src/fiction/iffy/index.md

 *The world slowed down.
-Angles and vectors and trajectories painted crisp colored lines across wireframe renderings of the ship and the pier
+Angles and vectors and trajectories painted crisp colored lines across wireframe renderings of the ship and the pier.

-A drone ID RTHDR172 was banking to attack the railgun RTHFG1343 was fully operational the other drone RTHDR206's impact had knocked it out of position by 1.7 meters but it was still upright capacitors intact and pivoting as it acquired another target human unarmored bearing ninety-seven degrees elevation thirty-eight point four degrees range twenty-one point two two meters negligible lateral velocity no need to adjust for the slight obstruction of the ship's taffrail.*
+/ the drone ID RTHDR172 was banking to attack

+/ the railgun RTHFG1343 was fully operational

+/ the other drone RTHDR206's impact had knocked RTHFG1343 out of position by 1.7 meters

+/ but it was still upright capacitors intact and pivoting as it acquired another target

+/ human unarmored bearing ninety-seven degrees elevation thirty-eight point four degrees range twenty-one point two two meters

+/ negligible lateral velocity

+/ no need to compensate for the slight obstruction of the ship's taffrail

 "No!" she screamed.